JorisParee/incivility-dataset_2IMP40/README.md

 In the following, we briefly describe the different components that are included in this project.

-## Project Stucture
+## Project Structure

 The project includes the following files and folders:

-- __/annotation_app__: A folder that contains the annotation interface we created using `streamlit` library.
+- __/annotation_app__: A folder that contains the annotation interface we created using the `streamlit` library.
     - app.py: The main app file.
 You have to run this file after deploying the server.
 To run this file: `streamlit run app.py`.
-    - database.py: This file contains the db queries for inserting, updating or selecting various operations during the annotation period.
+    - database.py: This file contains the db queries for inserting, updating, or selecting various operations during the annotation period.
-    - test_db.py: This creates the samples dummy data for hosting it in the server.
+    - test_db.py: This creates the sample dummy data for hosting it on the server.
 Run this file once before running `app.py`.
-    - comments.csv: All comments that needs to be annotated.
+    - comments.csv: All comments that need to be annotated.
     - issue_threads.csv: All issue threads that need to be annotated.
     - requirements.txt: the libraries needed to run the app.

 - __/dataset__: A folder that contains the annotated data.
-    - annoatated_issue_level.csv: csv file that contains the issue level annotation data.
-This file has 5 columns: `id`, `issue_id`, `trigger`, `target`, `consequences`.
+    - annoatated_issue_level.csv: CSV file that contains the issue-level annotation data.
+This file has 5 columns: `id`, `issue_id`, `trigger`, `target`, and `consequences`.
-    - annoatated_comment_level.csv: csv file that contains the comment level annotation data.
-This file has 5 columns: `id`, `issue_id`, `comment_id`, `tbdf`, `comment_body`.
+    - annoatated_comment_level.csv: CSV file that contains the comment level annotation data.
+This file has 5 columns: `id`, `issue_id`, `comment_id`, `tbdf`, and `comment_body`.

 ## Definitions